Family wants max sentence for 3 convicted of Ahmaud Arbery’s death - NewsBreak

 “These are the qualities that made these men assume that Ahmaud was a dangerous criminal and chase them with guns drawn.
 To me, those qualities reflect a young man full of life and energy who looked like me and the people I loved,” Jasmine Arbery said.

 Murder carries a mandatory sentence of life in prison under Georgia law unless prosecutors seek the death penalty, which they opted against for Arbery’s killing.
-For Superior Court Judge Timothy Walmsley, the main decision will be whether to grant father and son Greg and Travis McMichael and their neighbor, William “Roddie” Bryan, an eventual chance to earn parole.Couple facing multiple charges after incident at Middleburgh Elementary
+For Superior Court Judge Timothy Walmsley, the main decision will be whether to grant father and son Greg and Travis McMichael and their neighbor, William “Roddie” Bryan, an eventual chance to earn parole.Three men guilty of murder in the killing of Ahmaud Arbery

 Arbery’s mother asked for the maximum sentence, saying she suffered a personal, intense loss made worse by a trial where the men’s defense was that Arbery made bad choices that led to his death.